Overworked Staff and Performing Arts: Let’s Not Pretend We’re Okay

 When (if) you ask what’s wrong, they pull themselves momentarily together, and often choke out some version of: “oh, nothing, I’m just tired”.

-I’ve been working in theater and other performing arts for more than two decades, and I couldn’t count the number of times I’ve walked into this scene for how common it is.
+I’ve been working in theater and other performing arts for more than two decades, and I couldn’t count the number of times I’ve walked into overworked staff for how common it is.
 I also probably couldn’t count the number of times the person huddled in a heap somewhere was me.

 It is something of a truism to observe that performing arts professionals have difficult, exhausting work schedules.
 A friend of mine (a professional theatrical director) conducted an informal Facebook poll about a year ago of all of his performing arts friends (of which there are many), asking who among them regularly feels overworked and exhausted.
 The posts rolled in for days.
 Seemingly everyone in the business felt overworked, exhausted—and, what’s more—saw no remedy or end available.